lilab-bcb/cumulus/docs/cumulus.rst

 	  - 1.3
 	  - 1.3
 	* - spectral_louvain_class_label
-	  - Spectral louvain label name in AnnData.
+	  - Spectral louvain label name in analysis result.
 	  - "spectral_louvain_labels"
 	  - "spectral_louvain_labels"
 	* - run_spectral_leiden
-	  - Run spectral leiden clustering algorithm.
+	  - Run Spectral Leiden clustering algorithm.
 	  - false
 	  - false
 	* - spectral_leiden_basis
 	  - Basis used for KMeans clustering.
-Can be "pca" or "diffmap".
+Use diffusion map by default.
+If diffusion map is not calculated, use PCA coordinates.
+Users can also specify "pca" to directly use PCA coordinates.
 	  - "diffmap"
 	  - "diffmap"
 	* - spectral_leiden_resolution